 Gilbert House-South Bend

 AMP@GH students receive group lesson instruction on one of the following instruments: violin, viola, cello or double bass.
-In addition, students take part in a musicianship class, African drum and dance, and of course, orchestra.
-AMP@GH students have performed at Philips Arena, the Woodruff Arts Center, W Atlanta Midtown, the Gilbert House and the Museum Bar.
+In addition, students take part in a musicianship class, and of course, orchestra.
+AMP@GH students perform as a symphony orchestra with AMP@South Bend students.

 Atlanta Music Project at the South Bend Center for Arts and Culture

 The “AMP@SB” site serves 30 students between grades 1-8, with a focus on students in grades 3 through 8 (due to the larger size of wind instruments).
 AMP classes take place Tuesday-Friday from 4:00-6:00.
 Attendance is required at all classes.

 Students are transported to the South Bend Center from school (Dobbs ES, Slater ES, Wesley International Academy, Perkerson ES, Sylvan MS) and receive snack and homework help before AMP’s music classes.
 Following music classes, the City of Atlanta provides a warm dinner.

 AMP@SB students receive group lessons on one of the following instruments: flute, clarinet, trumpet or trombone.
 In addition, students take part in a musicianship class, and of course, orchestra.
 AMP@SB students perform as a symphony orchestra with AMP@Gilbert House students.